Can Dogs Eat Tomato Sauce?

 Final Thoughts

-Dogs are cute creatures and deserve to be appropriately cared for, just like you would care for your child.
+Dogs are cute creatures and deserve to be appropriately cared for, just like you would for your child.

 Just as you would watch your child picking stuff around the home and shoving it down their throats, you should also pay close attention to your dogs to avoid tragedies.